Ibis Information and Listing of Species … Ibis Species Photo Gallery

-Ibises mostly feed in shallow waters on aquatic insects, mollusks, frogs, and food sifted from the water surface.
+Ibises mostly feed in shallow waters on small fishes, aquatic insects, mollusks, frogs, and food sifted from the water surface.

-Their diet also includes insects caught on land, as well as lizards, worms, skinks, and other small reptiles.
+Their diet also includes insects, small mammals, as well as lizards, skinks, and other small reptiles caught on land.

 They typically nest in colonies, often with other water birds.